LoginRadius/docs/content/blog/get-started-ios/index.md

 **Podfile**

 Open a terminal window and navigate to the location of the Xcode project for your application.
-If you have not already created a Podfile for your application, create one now:
+If you have not already created a `Podfile` for your application, create one now by running the following command:

 ```
 $ pod init